webix-hub/docs/data/api/refs/ui.htmlform.md

 - api/link/ui.htmlform_setcontent.md - attaches html container to the template
 - api/link/ui.htmlform_setdirty.md - marks the form as the one with changed values and vice versa
 - api/link/ui.htmlform_sethtml.md - set hmlt for template
-- api/link/ui.htmlform_setvalues.md - sets values into all the form inputs
+- api/link/ui.htmlform_setvalues.md - sets values into the inputs of a form/toolbar/property sheet control
 - api/link/ui.htmlform_show.md - makes the component visible
 - api/link/ui.htmlform_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.htmlform_unbind.md - breaks "bind" link